MetPX/sarracenia/doc/Dev.rst

 --------------

-sr_report(7) messages should be emitted to indicate final disposition of the data itself, not any notifications or log messages (don't report log messages, it becomes an infinite loop!)
+sr_report(7) messages should be emitted to indicate final disposition of the data itself, not any notifications or report messages (don't report report messages, it becomes an infinite loop!)
 For debugging and other information, the local log file is used.
 For example, sr_shovel does not emit any sr_report(7) messages, because no data is transferred, only messages.